|

 RATIONALIZATION

-The act of devising self-satisfying, but incorrect, reasoning in support of one's behavior or position in an argument, using a false appearance of rationality.
+The act of devising self-satisfying, but incorrect, reasoning in support of one's behavior or position

 REACTIVE DEVALUATION